Home / Blogs & Insights / Netherlands Gaming License: Compliance Guide

 • Integrity of betting markets

-• Oversight of outsourced service providers
+• Oversight of any outsourced service providers

 AML and KYC Obligations in the Netherlands Gambling Market